tc39/notes/meetings/2018-01/jan-23.md

 JHD: not expected to be an exhaustive list at stage 2 time, committee at any time can add/remove risk areas

-MS: if there are risk areas that can be identified, they should be tracked.
+MLS: if there are risk areas that can be identified, they should be tracked.
 Stage 2 and stage 4 are very far apart.
 These should be implementation risk areas, not other kinds of risk.
 Maybe during stage 3 more risks are added.

 JHD: making it a stage-2 entrance criteria means to me that it's being tracked.
 Making it clear that these are implementation risks sounds good to me.